Lehman Brothers Not Yet Done Suing Lenders, Continues to File Adversary Proceedings Against Mortgage Brokers

 LBHI seeks to enforce its right to contractual indemnification for liabilities, losses, damages, claims, judgments and any other costs, fees, and expenses LBHI incurred due to defendants’ submission of defective mortgage loans or their failures to act and/or omissions.

-By way of background, LBHI securitized certain loans which were marketed and sold to third-party investors.
-LBHI had made certain representations and warranties regarding the quality and characteristics of the loans which, were coextensive with those made by several defendants.
-LBHI retained the right to seek indemnification from the defendants in the event, it becomes liable for certain indemnification events.
-After the trustees for hundreds of trusts (the “RMBS Trustees”) allegedly discovered that the mortgage loans breached certain of those representations and warranties, the RMBS Trustees filed claims in LBHI’s bankruptcy case for losses suffered on certain loans.
+By way of background, LBHI allegedly securitized certain loans which were marketed and sold to third-party investors.
+The complaint alleges that LBHI made certain representations and warranties regarding the quality and characteristics of the loans which, were coextensive with those made by several defendants.
+Adding further, the complaint avers that LBHI retained the right to seek indemnification from the defendants in the event, it becomes liable for certain indemnification events.
+After the trustees for hundreds of trusts (the “RMBS Trustees”) discovered that the mortgage loans allegedly breached certain of those representations and warranties, the RMBS Trustees filed claims in LBHI’s bankruptcy case for losses suffered on certain loans.
 The Court entered the order estimating allowed claim under RMBS settlement, resolving the majority of the claims.
-LBHI settled RMBS Trustee claims as permitted by the plan.
+LBHI also settled RMBS Trustee claims as permitted by the plan.